rciam/comanage-registry-plugin-VomsProvisioner/README.md

 # comanage-registry-plugin-VomsProvisioner
 This is [COmanage Provisioner plugin](https://spaces.at.internet2.edu/display/COmanage/Provisioning+From+Registry) that will push CO Person changes into VOMS.
 The plugin is compatible with both VOMS SOAP and REST API.
+Also it premises that the handled VOs are mapped/modeled as COU entities in COmanage.

 ## Installation
 1. Run `git clone https://github.com/rciam/comanage-registry-plugin-VomsProvisioner.git /path/to/comanage/local/Plugin/VomsProvisioner`